sctlcd/match-the-memory-latest-version/README.md

 ##### [Main page](https://github.com/sctlcd/match-the-memory/blob/master/index.html) <a name="Mainpage"></a>

--
+- TO_ADD

 ### Features Left to Implement <a name="FeaturesLeftToImplement"></a>

- - Total time (all levels finished)
+ - Total time timer (all levels finished)
- - Total moves (all levels finished)
+ - Total moves counter (all levels finished)
- - Score is a combination of Total time and Total moves
+ - Implement score
- - Scores saving and storage with player name
+ - Implement Scores saving and storage with player name
- - Displaying the highest scores recorded in the result menu of in another specific place
+ - Displaying the highest scores recorded in the results pop up or in another specific place in the application (to be defined)
- - More complexity to the levels
+ - Add more complexity to the levels

 Back to [top](#TableOfContents)